 Liquid oxygen tanks will periodically blow off pressure, which can be alarming if you’ve never experienced it.
 The pressure in the LOX tank builds until a safety blow-off valve achieves its release pressure.
-The resulting ejection of oxygen creates a loud sound like a steam locomotive releasing pressure at the station.
+The resulting ejection of oxygen creates a loud sound like a steam locomotive coming to a stop.
 A LOX tank may blow off as much as 10% of its contents every day.
 That’s oxygen that you’re paying for, but getting no benefit.

 With oxygen generation, you make what you need, so there’s very little waste.

 If tanks are delivered and empties removed on a regular basis, people will be going in and out of your facility with hand-trucks and tanks.
 Both the delivery person and the tanks may be contaminated with a variety of substances.
 I’m not talking about poisons, necessarily, but detritus like mud and dust that may contain seeds, spores, bacteria, and viruses.
 If you’re running a clean, indoor facility, using generated oxygen will prevent those contaminants from entering your environment.

 You can improve the situation somewhat by using medical-grade oxygen, which is delivered in clean tanks.
 However, this only strengthens the financial argument for generated oxygen, as medical-grade oxygen is even more costly than industrial grade.